-These standards are developed by a number of industry Reporting Standards Groups and provide for each media type:
+ABC Standards are developed by industry Reporting Standards Groups and provide:

 - Clear metric definitions and requirements

 - Details of what data must be publicly reported and additional reporting options

 - The types of evidence auditors need to see